junh1024/junh1024-Documents/Music/Tamako Love Story - Music Commentary.md

 Why one key?
 ---

 ~~If you'll listen to the " Tamako Love Story OST" album, you'll notice that a lot of the songs are in F. What you can do with one key?
-Well, it gives you flexibility cuz you can rearrange neighboring songs and it'll still sound OK.
+Well, it gives you flexibility since you can rearrange neighboring songs and it'll still sound OK.
 Also, they'll flow really nicely.~~

 Why F?
 ---